Sex Therapy Seattle

 Therapy can support partners who tend to both sexual dysfunctions and the quality of the relationship to better understand the influences that contribute to sexual self-esteem and beliefs about sex.
 The couple therapy modality is recommended for partnered folks, as partners can sometimes contribute to sexual difficulties in unconscious ways.

-What is Sex Therapy?
+What is sex therapy?

-Sex therapy is a form of talk therapy focused on specific concerns related to sex & intimacy.
+Sex therapy is a form of talk therapy focused on specific concerns related to sex and intimacy.
 There are many reasons couples and individuals seek sex therapy.
 Among these are feelings of anxiety that may result from dissatisfaction in physical intimacy or relationship problems that limit desire, pleasure, and passionate exchanges with their partners.
 Individual reasons such as exploring sex and gender identity, coping with medical diagnoses that impact sexual health, and working through shame or sexual trauma.

 Sex therapy can be conducted by a trained mental health professional like an AASECT certified sex therapist, mental health counselor, and couple and family therapist.
 These clinicians may be trained in couples work, individual therapy, and sexual functioning and intimacy issues.
 Therapy sessions can be conducted in person or through online therapy within our practice.
 Our therapists are trained to work with various sexual orientations and sexual issues.